broadwayinc/skapi-documentation/api-reference/database/README.md

             value: string | number | boolean; // Only alphanumeric and spaces allowed.
         };
         tags?: string | <string>[]; // Only alphanumeric and spaces allowed.
-It can also be an array of strings or a string with comma separated values. reference?: {
+It can also be an array of strings or a string with comma separated values. source?: {
-            unique_id?: string; // Unique ID of the record to reference. record_id?: string; // ID of the record to reference.
-If given, will override the unique_id. prevent_multiple_referencing?: boolean; // default: false, If true this record prevents a single user to upload a record referencing this record multiple times. referencing_limit?: number | null; // default: null, Set to 0 to block other records to reference this record, null for no limit. can_remove_referencing?: boolean; // default: false, When true, the owner of the record can remove the referenced records.
-And all the referenced records will be removed when the owner removes this record. exclude_from_suscription_feed?: boolean; // default: false, When true, the referenced records will not be included in the subscription feed.
+            feed_referencing_records?: boolean; // When true, and if this is a record in subscription table, records referencing this record will be included to the subscribers feed. referencing_limit?: number; // Default: null (Infinite)
-            only_allow_granted: boolean; // default: false, When true, only the users who have been granted access to the record can reference this record. index_restrictions?: {
+            prevent_multiple_referencing?: boolean; // If true, a single user can reference this record only once. can_remove_referencing_records?: boolean; // When true, owner of the record can remove any record that are referencing this record.
+Also when this record is deleted, all the record referencing this record will be deleted. only_granted_can_reference?: boolean; // When true, only the user who has granted private access to the record can reference this record. referencing_index_restrictions?: {
                 /** Not allowed: White space, special characters.
 Allowed: Alphanumeric, Periods. */
                 name: string; // Allowed index name
                 /** Not allowed: Periods, special characters.
 Allowed: Alphanumeric, White space. */ value?: string | number | boolean; // Allowed index value range?: string | number | boolean; // Allowed index range condition?: 'gt' | 'gte' | 'lt' | 'lte' | 'eq' | 'ne' | '>' | '>=' | '<' | '<=' | '=' | '!='; // Allowed index value condition
-            }[]
+            }[];
         };
-        remove_bin?: BinaryFile[] | string[] | null; // If the BinaryFile object or the url of the file is given, it will remove the bin data(files) from the record.
+        reference?: string; // Reference to another record.
+When value is given, it will reference the record with the given value.
+Can be record ID or unique ID. remove_bin?: BinaryFile[] | string[] | null; // If the BinaryFile object or the url of the file is given, it will remove the bin data(files) from the record.
 The file should be uploaded to this record.
 If null is given, it will remove all the bin data(files) from the record.
         progress: ProgressCallback; // Progress callback function.
 Usefull when uploading files.
     };